-This afternoon I plan to talk about the outlook for the U.S. economy and the prospects for monetary policy, concentrating on several important factors shaping that outlook.
+This afternoon I plan to talk about the outlook for the U.S. economy and the prospects for monetary policy.
+I will concentrate on several important factors shaping that outlook, including the pricing of risk in international financial markets, which is the focus of this conference.
 Before I begin my formal remarks, I would like to note that my comments represent my own views and not necessarily those of my colleagues in the Federal Reserve System.